 —1 Timothy 6:10 (KJV)

 This might appear to be just another article on stewardship.
 It is not.
-There are many teachings out there on the subject of stewardship—these are good—but many of these teachings address only a small part of God’s teaching regarding money.
+There are many teachings out there on the subject of stewardship—these are good—but f these address only a small part of God’s teaching regarding money.
 Let’s consider how the author of Hebrews addresses the topic.

 Because these two thoughts are linked, what is the inevitable conclusion?
 Some of those who love money may be troubled with insecurity issues.
 Perhaps they were raised in a family that was in constant concern over having enough money for food and other necessities, to the point that the children lived in fear.